 Fund authorizers to attend trainings.
-Ten grantees reported using TA set-aside funds to support authorizer attendance at trainings.
-Grantees provided funds to support travel and registration expenses so authorizers could attend national and regional conferences.
+Fourteen SE grantees reported using a portion of their TA set-aside funds to support authorizer attendance at trainings and professional development events.
+Support for trainings included providing funds to support travel and registration expenses so authorizers could attend national and regional conferences.